ELTemi/github-pull-request-basics-v-000/README.md

 7. Create a pull request that requests your improved code be "pulled" into the source repo.

+Its interesting how much you learn in a short time.
+Git/github is awesome!
 ### Pull Request From One Fork To Another

 Here's a story: